opemily/nyc_hookah_wiki/README.md

 TBA

 ##**List of Technologies Used**
-1.HTML
+1. HTML
-2.CSS
+2. CSS
-3.JavaScript & jQuery
+3. JavaScript & jQuery
-4.Ruby & Sinatra
+4. Ruby & Sinatra
-5.SQL & ActiveRecord
+5. SQL & ActiveRecord

 ##**User Stories**
 A user would be able to search the hookah lounges based on those parameters (Traditional or Modern, alcohol, food, live music or DJ (or neither), opening and closing times.
 A hookah lounge can be added or taken down (if its closed).
 Each page will consist of a photo of the establishment, address, photo, list of prices, and the information from the parameters.